MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.69	(2022/08/28)
+  - Add: Adding a feature from WVDAdmin: Rolling out a new host can now be done with [Azure Disk Encryption](#ADE) (ADE)
+  - Add: Accessing the database with managed service identity (optional)
+  - Add: The following extensions can be selected for a roll out: Antimaleware extension, Dependency extension
 - 1.0.1.68	(2022/08/19)
   - Add: Logs are now showing an overview (running, waiting, failed)
   - Add: Running a task on more than 50 selected hosts is now processed as a batch.
 That prevents the web GUI from slowing down.